-For that indicator, The World Bank provides data for Brazil from 1980 to 2015.
-The average value for Brazil during that period was 12.71 percent with a minumum of 9.53 percent in 1991 and a maximum of 16.53 percent in 2005.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 2010 to 2019.
+The average value for Brazil during that period was 13.97 percent with a minimum of 13.49 percent in 2014 and a maximum of 14.85 percent in 2011.

 Definition: Tax revenue refers to compulsory transfers to the central government for public purposes.
 Certain compulsory transfers such as fines, penalties, and most social security contributions are excluded.
 Refunds and corrections of erroneously collected tax revenue are treated as negative revenue.